ryanmelnick/Baseball/README.md

 UNC Pregame.xlsx - Pregame Hitters.pdf - Example scouting report.
 Created using data from TruMedia.
 Used by pitching coaches to create an actionable plan for how to pitch against opposing hitters

+Percentile_Ranks.Rmd - Assignment for Wake Pitching Coaches - Created a pitching report for a Wake Forest player using percentile ranks from the cleaned TrackMan Guidebook file.